-What happened: Joel Poor, an associate teaching professor in the Trulaske College of Business, made the comment during a Zoom lecture on Monday morning, according to Columbia Missourian.
+Joel Poor, an associate teaching professor in the Trulaske College of Business, made the comment during a Zoom lecture on Monday morning, according to Columbia Missourian

 - During the first day of his Marketing 3000 lecture, Poor asked if any of his students were from countries outside the United States.
 One student shared that he was from Wuhan.

 - The professor then joked, “Let me get my mask on.”

 - He went on to ask the student if he had any problems with traveling during the pandemic and whether he would be able to return home in the summer, as seen in the extended cut of the Zoom lecture posted by Twitter user @HazeFlave.

 - Poor offered his spare bedroom to the student “if things get tough.”

 - The incident ignited a discussion on Twitter after one of his students shared the interaction on social media.